Find Trade Colleges

 Read More…

-Southern Union State Community College ranked #9 on this year’s Most Popular Allied Health Services Associate Degree Trade Schools in Alabama list.
+With a ranking of #9, Southern Union State Community College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their associate degree.
 Southern Union State Community College is a small public school located in the rural area of Wadley.

 About 74% of the students majoring in medical assisting at the school are women while 26% are male.